Pete Isensee

 Lutheran University

-Operating Systems
+Operating Systems and Runtimes

 Languages

-C++ (since 1993; emphasis in STL, class design,
+emphasis in STL,

-templates, generic programming, security, optimization and robustness)
+class design, templates, generic programming, security, performance optimization and robustness

 Professional

-Featured speaker at the Game Developer Conference
+Featured speaker at the Game Developer Conference.

 Contributing author to: